 Hotel Europe – Our last day of hiking is full of breathtaking views and new modes of travel as we hike up and over the Theodul Pass crossing from Italy back into Switzerland.
 Starting with another gondola ride back up to the Lago Cime Bianche we’ll work our way up through the slopes to the historic Theodul Pass.
 Once here we’ll take a welcome break to soak in views of the Klein Matterhorn and the sweeping glaciers below the Theodul hut, perched right on the ridge.

 We’ll meet up with our glacial crossing guides for the afternoon and gear up to cross over the glacier .
 The glacier is easy, but it is important to be safe.
 We’ll enjoy ever changing views of the Matterhorn just off our left shoulders as we descend towards Zermatt.
 Reach the end of the ice at Gandegg hut – a great stop to enjoy a few last moments high in the mountains.
 From here, either take the cable car back to Zermatt, or walk the pleasant trail.
 Once back in town we’ll enjoy a luxurious night at one of our favorite hotels, the 4-star Hotel Europe, and a beautiful dinner for our final night together.

 depart – After breakfast at our hotel, we’ll say our good-byes and leave for our post-trip destinations.

-A guided tour of a region filled with great hikes and jaw-dropping views, anchored by the Eiger, Monch and Jungfrau – the gems of the Bernese Oberland…Learn more ›
+A guided tour filled with great hikes and jaw-dropping views, anchored by the Eiger, Monch and Jungfrau – the giants of the Bernese Oberland.Learn more ›

-Our guided inn-to-inn hike from Verbier to Zermatt, with comfortable inns and rugged landscapes.Learn more ›
+Our self-guided inn-to-inn hike from Chamonix to Zermatt, with comfortable inns and rugged landscapes.Learn more ›